donyu/cs3136-recitations/recitation-4.md

     git pull

 from with in the lab1 subdirectory.
+Here you are literally "pulling" all of the changes Jae has made to his git directory.

 ### The 4 levels of Commitment ###